LuisScoccola/shapediscover/README.md

 ## References

 <a id="1">[1]</a>
 *Cover learning for large-scale topology representation*.
-Luis Scoccola, Uzu Lim, Heather A. Harrington (2025)
+Luis Scoccola, Uzu Lim, Heather A. Harrington.
+International Conference on Machine Learning (ICML 2025)

 ## License